Software Guide16 min read

 4.1 New Experiment

 To create an experiment protocol, click on "SocialOpen Protocols" on the left panel.
-A menu item "New" appears.
+A menu item New appears as shown below:

-Click on "New" menu item, a "New Experiment" window appears.
+Click on New menu item, a "New Experiment" window appears as shown below.
 Fill in an experiment name and click on Save button.

-Once the experiment is created, it appears in the folder "SocialOpen Protocols".
+Once the experiment is created, it appears in the folder "SocialOpen Protocols" as shown below:

 An experiment can be deleted by right clicking on the experiment.
 The current active protocol is indicated in the left bottom of the screen.